ouspg/CompSec/README.md

 * __Level 3:__ Complete above and the whole lab without extra work.
 This will earn you grade **3** from this week.
 * __Level 4:__ Complete the above and some extra work.
 This will earn you a grade of **4** from that week.
 It is likely that you don't have time to complete this during lab hours so you are expected to do this extra work on your own time, and return it before deadline.
 * __Level 5:__ Complete all the above and the most challenging extra work.
 You will earn a grade of **5** from that week.
 It is likely that you don't have time to complete this during lab hours so you are expected to do this extra work on your own time, and return it before deadline.

+See [deadlines](#deadlines) section for more information about how much you have time to work with lab depending on level you want to reach.

 </details>